npmackay/LootLair/README.md

 LootLair is a marketplace application where users can post and purchase items related to various games.
 The application provides a user-friendly interface for browsing items, posting new items, and managing user profiles.

+## Getting Started

+To get started with the project, clone the repository and install the dependencies using `npm install`.
+Then, you can run the frontend using `npm run frontend` and the backend using `npm run backend`.

+You can create you own data using the marketplace feature on use the included test data functions will fill the database with test data.
+For more details, please refer to the individual files and components.

 ## Tech Stack

 LootLair is built using a combination of popular and powerful libraries and frameworks.
 Here's a brief overview of the main technologies used: